StepanNazar/city-report/README.md

 ## Project Overview 🌟

 City Report is a platform for reporting urban problems that are pinned on a map as geographic markers.
 Each report represents a problem attached to a location, allowing users to see where issues concentrate across the city.
-Reports can be viewed on a map as markers and explored in a feed that can be filtered by localities to focus on specific towns or neighborhoods.
+Reports can be viewed on a map as markers and explored in a feed that can be filtered by localities.

 For each report, users may post solutions — either proposals for resolving the problem or testimony that it has been resolved.
 The author of a report can mark solutions as approved if they genuinely solved the problem or are being implemented.